Rusty Press

 Enjoy Black Fox Hollow

-My hope for this page is to provide a journal in pictures as it changes through the seasons, new plants are discovered and young trees grow.
+My hope for this page is to provide a journal in pictures as #BlackFoxHollow changes through the seasons, new plants are discovered and young trees grow.
+This is looking toward the southern corner.

 Our home, which I call our 'cabin in the woods', sits about twenty feet above the hollow on a natural outcropping of 3.5 million year old limestone.